“THE ANCIENT PEARLS”

 Pattenchery Yezhuvath Achutha Menon

-About Sanatana Dharma, The Era of Two Incarnations, Vedic Chronology, The Huge Number of Gods, Denominations in Hinduism, Purusharthas, Varnashrama Dharma, Ayurveda, Yoga, Tantra, Astronomy, Astrology, Vaastu Shastra, The 64 Arts and Others, Textiles, Mathematics, The Concept of Atom, Law of Gravity, Energy Generation in Vedas, Plastic/Other Surgeries, Vedic Technology, Maritime History, Production Technology: Iron & Steel, Metallurgy, Vedas, Upanishads, The Epics and The Bhagavad Gita, Shad Darshanas, The Six Shastras, Puranas, Ancient Writers, Three Messengers of Vedanta, The Torchbearers, Historical Review, and The Significance of ‘Gayatri Mantra’ and ‘OM’.
+About Sanatana Dharma, The Era of Two Incarnations, Vedic Chronology, The Huge Number of Gods, Denominations in Hinduism, The Five Debts, Purusharthas, Varnashrama Dharma, Ayurveda, Yoga, Tantra, Astronomy, Astrology, Vaastu Shastra, The 64 Arts and Others, Textiles, Mathematics, The Concept of Atom, Law of Gravity, Energy Generation in Vedas, Plastic/Other Surgeries, Vedic Technology, Maritime History, Production Technology: Iron & Steel, Metallurgy, Vedas, Upanishads, The Epics, The Bhagavad Gita, Shad Darshanas, The Six Shastras, Puranas, Ancient Writers, Three Messengers of Vedanta, The Torchbearers, Historical Review, and The Significance of ‘Gayatri Mantra’ and ‘OM’.

 (Total 30 Pages)